Customer service redesign

 Clear all tasks

-Second-line agents handle tons of transferred tasks and must complete them quickly when taking breaks.
+They handle tons of transferred tasks and must complete them quickly when taking breaks.
 The expanded My Task module helps them switch and complete tasks efficiently.

 PM & Engineer